amfairley/memorycards/README.md

 Code lines in [emailjs.js](/assets/scripts/emailjs.js) are taken from the [emailjs documentation](https://www.emailjs.com/docs/tutorial/creating-contact-form/) along with the emailjs SDK link and initialise emailjs scripts at the bottom of the HTML body element.
 These sections in the html files have been obfuscated using [obfuscator.io](https://www.obfuscator.io/) for security reasons.

 **Google Analytics**
-The google analytics script is added below the head element on each html page, taken from the google analytics tagging instructions.
+The google analytics script is added at the bottom of the head element on each html page, taken from the google analytics tagging instructions.

 ## Acknowledgements